kun-codes/Uniproxy/README.md

 ## Installation
 ### Requirements
-Proxverter requires `openssl` for reading and managing private & public keys in certificates.
+Uniproxy requires `openssl` for reading and managing private & public keys in certificates.
 Actually this is a dependency in `proxy.py` and we are hoping to have it removed soon with the usage of `pyopenssl`.
 Install openssl first:
 ```
 $ choco install openssl      ## Windows
 $ apt install openssl        ## Debian